kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Film
 - Too many films to name; probably around 200 (Los Angeles).
 My hair was featured in one straight to dvd one starring Tatiana Ali and Stacey Dash.
+- I worked for one summer at the GIS in Trinidad, making documentaries for television segments.
+Producer was my title, but I did have to teach myself some Avid and Graphics and was able to interview some extraordinary people.
 - I worked on a soap opera in my home country called "Westwood Park".
 I was an extra in two scenes; one involving a lamaze class and a club scene at a club but worked mainly as a PA and did some accounting during that time as well.
 - I also worked in a camera shop and a lighting shop, prepping gear, troubleshooting and maintaining it (mostly obscure, proprietary gear)